pigatron-industries/xen_octasource/README.md

 2 Octasource modules can be synchronised with each other.
 The 2 modules serial ports must be connected together by attaching a wire from pin 8 (TX) on the first module to pin 7 (RX) on the second module, and vice versa.
 Once they are connected one of modules can be put into slave mode by holding down the mode switch for more than 3 seconds, then releasing it.

 After doing this the frequency control on the master module will also affect the slave module.

-Submodes:
-1. Multiply by square root of 2
-2. Multiply by golden ratio
-3. Multiply By Euler's number
-4. Multiply by pi

 ---